cs50nestm/cs50labs/datatypes/README.md

 ### bool

 A `bool` is a data type that stores one of only two possible values: **true or false**.
-It could be used to control the flow of code.
+We use bools to control the flow of our code.

 For instance